-In other situations, you can add more than one condition to the same automation using these options:
+You can add more than one condition to the same automation by creating groups.

-"And" – trigger the action if the event follows all established conditions
+If you add another condition to the same group, it will trigger the action if the event follows all conditions.

-"Or" – triggers the action if the event follows at least one of the established conditions
+But if you add another group of conditions, it will trigger the action if the event follows at least one of the conditions.

-For example, if the lead is qualified and the company size is equal to enterprise, it moves to the negotiation phase.
+If the lead is qualified AND the company size equals "enterprise," the card moves to the negotiation phase.

-Automation conditions can be great for Finance Teams to establish an error-proof approval flow.
-For example, if you have a purchase request that surpasses a certain value, you can automatically send it to a specific approver, for instance, a manager.
-If it’s lower than this specific value, an analyst will be able to approve it themselves.
+Automation conditions are great for Finance Teams to establish an error-proof approval flow.
+For example, if you have a purchase request that exceeds a certain value, you can automatically send it to a specific approver, like a manager.